 Whitehorse City Council is transforming the ageing Whitehorse Centre into a highly accessible, flexible and contemporary venue that will provide an expanded array of arts and cultural opportunities for the entire Whitehorse community to enjoy for generations to come.

-But the show will go on!
-After closure, the Whitehorse Centre’s professional Main Season and Midweek Matinee program will continue from other venues within the municipality while the redevelopment is underway (stay tuned for details).
+Although the Whitehorse Centre is temporarily closed as part of Council’s actions to mitigate the impacts and spread of COVID-19, the show will go on upon the reopening of public facilities and throughout the construction period.
+The Whitehorse Centre’s professional Main Season and Midweek Matinee program will continue from other venues within the municipality while the redevelopment is underway (stay tuned for details).
 We’re also assisting Whitehorse Centre theatre and function clients to find alternative venues so they can continue their activities during this time.

 Let’s hear from our community!